Trump presidential commission weighed $10 trillion from China for pandemic damage

 The effort, which included a draft executive order, was scuttled by Treasury Secretary Steven Mnuchin and White House economic adviser Larry Kudlow.
 They persuaded Mr. Trump to reject the commission over fears that the inquiry would cause stock markets to crash or trigger a war with China, Mr. Navarro contends in his book, “In Trump Time,” being published Tuesday.

-Mr. Navarro explained how he lined up key players inside the White House to support setting up a commission to publish a report on the virus’ origin before the presidential election, holding China accountable for the global outbreak.
-The commission’s interim report would be released two months before the November election in a bid to sway voters to back Mr. Trump’s reelection, he stated.
+Mr. Navarro explained how he lined up key players inside the White House to support setting up a commission to publish a report on the virus’s origin before the presidential election, holding China accountable for the global outbreak.
+The commission’s interim report would be released two months before the November election in a bid to sway voters to back Mr. Trump‘s reelection, he stated.

 The draft presidential order called for investigating the origin of the coronavirus, determining whether it really developed from a natural animal host as Beijing claimed, assessing the economic and human costs, and looking at whether China‘s ruling Communist Party exploited the pandemic to advance its political, economic and military agendas.